neocotic/moan/README.md

 There's no perfect example of a `Moaning.js` file since every project is different (that's the point of moan!) but, if you're looking for some inspiration, look at our very own `Moaning.js` file.

+Just keep in mind that you can't use a globally installed `moan` to execute our `Moaning.js` file since it uses the project internals to build itself (see [CONTRIBUTING.md](https://github.com/neocotic/moan/blob/master/CONTRIBUTING.md) for more information and alternative approach).

 ## Bugs

 If you have any problems with this tool or would like to see changes currently in development you can do so